XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: XRF V2 Acquisition and Description

 \subsection{Volunteer Coordination and Action Execution}

-We recruit volunteers through group chats, online meetings, and social media.
+We recruit 16 volunteers, with an age range of 22–34 years, a height range of 1.57–1.82 meters, and a weight range of 43–90 kgs.
 Volunteers can access the informed consent form online, which includes details about the study's purpose, methods, participation duration, potential risks, and compensation.
-Registrants receive a shared editable online spreadsheet to fill in their preferred participation time.
-At the experiment site, volunteers are provided with a printed version of the informed consent form.
-We explain its content to each volunteer and address questions they might have.
-If volunteers agree to proceed, they sign to confirm their participation and receive compensation equivalent to the local average wage multiplied by their participation duration.

-Before starting the experiment, we assist volunteers in wearing the IMU devices and explain the data collection process and relevant precautions.
-Once the volunteers feel ready, the experiment begins.
-Volunteers still retain the right to withdraw from the experiment at any time.
-Our experiment is conducted with approval from the Institutional Review Board (IRB).
-We recruit 16 volunteers, with an age range of 22–34 years, a height range of 1.57–1.82 meters, and a weight range of 43–90 kgs.

 Before performing the action sequences, we proportionally shorten the durations estimated by the volunteers to fall within 5–20 seconds.
 This adjustment is necessary because the originally estimated durations are often much longer; for instance, reading a book might be estimated as one hour.
 Performing such lengthy actions would significantly increase data collection time and complicate annotation.
-For example, it is challenging for individuals to maintain a single activity, such as reading, for an extended period without engaging in other incidental actions, such as adjusting their posture or picking up a drink.
-When these additional actions occur, the annotation process becomes more complicated, as it requires meticulously reviewing the entire video segment to precisely identify and mark the start and end times of each action.

 We also make reasonable adjustments to the execution durations several times, generating more action sequences.
 As a result, the action sequences in each scene become more diverse.

 After that, we can adopt an automated annotation method to streamline the process.
 The action sequences proposed by the volunteers are converted into audio prompts using text-to-audio technology.
 These audio prompts are played in real time to guide the volunteers.
 Upon hearing an action instruction, the volunteer performs the corresponding action and transitions to the next action upon hearing the subsequent prompt.
 This process continues until the entire sequence is completed.

 The start and end times of each audio prompt are automatically recorded as the start and end times of the corresponding action.
 Fig.~\ref{fig:automatic-annotating} illustrates this automatic annotation process.
 As a result, after executing an action sequence containing $n$ actions, we automatically obtain the annotations for the entire sequence: $\{(a_i, t_i^s, t_i^e), i = 1, 2, \dots, n\}$, where $a_i$, $t_i^s$, and $t_i^e$ represent the action category, start time, and end time of the $i$-th action, respectively.